If your hosting provider is subpoenaed

 Messages are encrypted the moment they arrive at your server.
 The server stores only ciphertext.
 Your telephony or messaging provider may still have the original message — that’s a limitation of those platforms, not something we can change.

-Messaging provider subpoena: SMS providers have full message content.
+Messaging provider subpoena: SMS providers have full message content only if you explicitly enable full-content SMS mode.
+With the default notification-only mode, SMS bodies contain no message content.
 Meta has WhatsApp content.
 Signal messages are end-to-end encrypted to the bridge, but the bridge (running on your server) decrypts them before re-encrypting for storage.
 In all cases, your server only has ciphertext — the hosting provider cannot read message content.

 Notes, transcripts, and reports